 I see several writers starting to use agents.
 Ahmad Fuadi, Laksmi Pamuntjak, and Ayu Utami.
 From your experience, do you need it?

 It's really necessary.
 Speaking from my experience of taking part in international book fairs, I see that those who have interests are agents and publishers.
 Sometimes authors came, but only like guests.
-The real business is between the publisher and agent.
+The real business is between the publisher and the agent.

 In my opinion, the agent can only do so much.
 He must still have material that needs to be sold.
 Do you agree if I say: One of our problems is: we don't have many agents in Indonesia, and second, the translation.
-The translation must be good, the editor must also be great, and that services aren’t cheap.
+The translation must be good, the editor must also be great, and the services aren’t cheap.

 Not only is it not cheap, but capable people are also hard to find.
 Translation can take one year.
 Authors can have money, but great translators are only a few.
 This translation culture needs to be built for years and must be systematic.
 Because if you don't, this is like a big group that needs to be transported.
 If transportation is not regular, sometimes there is, sometimes not, we can be stuck.
 No transport.
 There must be clear and regular funding.
 And there must also be coaching, serious regeneration of new translators.